Appointments, fact-finding hearings, and e-adjudication

 If you are denied benefits, we will send a written determination explaining the reason for the denial and a notice of your appeal rights.
 You have the right to appeal the determination.
 If your appeal is approved, benefits will be issued for the weeks which you have claimed through weekly certifications.

-If additional information is required, you will receive an email from e-Adjudication which will direct you to NJDOL’s secure sign on page.
+If additional information is required, you will receive an email from "NJ Unemployment" which will direct you to NJDOL’s secure sign on page.
 Enter the email address you used to file your initial claim and password.
 This is the same email address that your e-Adjudication instructions were sent to.

 - Please be sure to check your spam folder to ensure you haven’t missed this email.